group1forpatrick/mood/README.md

-# Course Evaluation Website for Stevens: RateIt
+# Web Programming I Final Project

 ## How to run at localhost

 1. `yarn seed`
 2. `nodemon app.js` OR `yarn start`